 Usually, a school head participates in student-related matters like providing academic consultations, recommending subjects according to expected college entrances, overseeing students’ academic progress and granting support when necessary.

-Last May, Skolera held a live webinar where a discussion took place about the steps of supervision, the roles and language of the supervisor, and some insightful tips on how supervisors can deal with their teams.
+Last May, Skolera the best school management system held a live webinar where a discussion took place about the steps of supervision, the roles and language of the supervisor, and some insightful tips on how supervisors can deal with their teams.

 You can also register in our newsletter to follow up on each new webinar that will be held in the future.